Lentil bolognese is a cozy, comforting, and delicious recipe for those of us trying to eat healthier without giving up comfort and taste.

 Lentil bolognese is easy to make with simple pantry staples.
 It’s rich in protein and fiber, making you feel great!

-Lentil Bolognese with fresh basil in a pot
+Lentil Bolognese with fettuccine pasta in a black skillet.

 Lentil Bolognese in a Dutch oven with a wooden spoon